kflansburg/xshop/README.md

 Keep in mind that Docker caches consecutive builds up until a new command is found, so try to keep as much of the file the same as possible for different variables, with differing commands placed at the end of the file.
-Vagrant does not support caching, and is much slower in general.

 ## Project Layout